-Following the recommendations of the OPC and a technical feasibility check, the ESO Director General grants observing time based on OPC ranking and availability.
-However, in the case of sudden astronomical events a ToO or DDT programme may be activated, and may lead to an interruption of the currently active run.
+Following the recommendations of the OPC and a technical feasibility check, the ESO Director General grants observing time based on the OPC ranking and the availability of telescope time.

 6.2 Requesting use of non-standard observing configurations

 Proposers should pay particular attention to the fact that, as indicated in the instrument manuals, use of certain non-standard instrumental modes or configurations requires prior approval by ESO.
 This approval must be obtained before submitting the Phase 1 proposal.
 Corresponding requests, including a brief justification, must be submitted by email to usd-help@eso.org at least two weeks before the proposal submission deadline.
 Failure to follow this rule may lead to the rejection of the proposal by ESO for technical reasons.